- imrehugya

 Multi-factor Authentication: What is it & why should we use it?

-With the increased amount of hacking this past year, one of the security changes we are making with our customers is to introduce and increase the use of Multi-factor authentication.
+With the increased amount of hacking and breach attempts that organizations are experiencing these days, a key security component that we recomend to our customers is to introduce and/or increase the use of Multi-factor authentication.
 Multifactor Authentication is often referred to as MFA or is in some cases two factor authentication (2FA), and provides an additional layer of security on your systems.

 MFA is an authentication method that requires users to provide two or more verification factors to gain access to an application or resource.
-For instance, if logging into email on a laptop for the first time, it will ask for the user id and password or send a code to a phone, or ask for an authentication code from an authentication tool.
+For instance, if logging into email on a laptop for the first time, it will ask for the user ID and password or send a code to a phone, or ask for an authentication code from an authentication tool or app.

 Chances are you have had to use this for Microsoft 365, Apple or Google but you might not have started implementing this on your other systems.